Microsoft gets upper hand in first Google patent trial

 The Microsoft-Motorola spat is just one strand of a wide-ranging battle over who owns the technology behind smartphones and other new electronic devices.

-Apple Inc (AAPL.O) and Microsoft have been litigating in courts around the world against Google and its partners such as Samsung Electronics Co Ltd (005930.KS), which use the Android operating system on their hardware.
+Apple Inc and Microsoft have been litigating in courts around the world against Google and its partners such as Samsung Electronics Co Ltd, which use the Android operating system on their hardware.

 Apple contends that Android is basically a copy of its iOS smartphone software and Microsoft holds patents it contends cover a number of Android features.